agents-go

 Raw response events

 *RawResponsesStreamEvent passes through every OpenAI Responses streaming event (response.created, response.output_text.delta, …).
 Use these for token-level UI streaming.
+Only Run produces them; RunSync makes one blocking call.

 Run item events and agent events